-William Volet is an Associate in the Product’s Liability & Toxic Tort and Aviation Practice Groups.
+William A. Volet is an Associate in the Product’s Liability & Toxic Tort and Aviation Practice Groups, in the Miami office, where he focuses his practice on toxic torts, catastrophic personal injury and products liability.

 Prior to joining the firm, Will served as an Assistant State Attorney in the Miami-Dade State Attorney’s Office.